nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v8_security_server_upgrade_guide.md

 **Batch signing** (`xroad.proxy.batch-signing-enabled`).

 - X-Road 7 behavior: enabled.
 The signer batches multiple message signatures into a single signing operation.
 - X-Road 8 default: disabled.
+Each message is signed separately.
 - Interactive prompt default: disabled (X-Road 8 default).
 - Unattended default: disabled (X-Road 8 default).
 - Choose "Yes" only if you intentionally rely on the X-Road 7 batching behavior.

 **Strict identifier checks** (`xroad.proxy.strict-identifier-checks`).

-- What it gates: validation of X-Road identifier fields (instance, member class, member code, subsystem, etc.).
-The allowed character set is `A-Z`, `a-z`, `0-9`, and `'()+,-.=?`.
-Any other character (including spaces, slashes, brackets, accented characters) makes the identifier invalid.
+- What it validates: X-Road identifier fields (instance, member class, member code, subsystem, etc.).
+The allowed character set consists of `A–Z`, `a–z`, `0–9`, and the following characters: '()+,-.=?.
+Any other character (including spaces, slashes, brackets, or accented characters) makes the identifier invalid.
 - X-Road 7 behavior: disabled.
 Invalid characters produce a warning in the proxy log; the request continues.
 - X-Road 8 default: enabled.
 Invalid characters cause the request to fail with `INVALID_CLIENT_IDENTIFIER`.
 - Interactive prompt default: keep disabled (preserve X-Road 7 behavior).
 Choose "No" to opt into the stricter X-Road 8 default.